|Semester 2 Credit Value:||20|

 Origin of brain rhythms; origin of the EEG signal, cellular mechanisms underlying generation of theta and gamma frequency activity.

-Cognitive functions of network rhythms; role of theta and gamma oscillations; sensory processing - binding theory; working memory; changes in network rhythms in neuropsychiatric conditions such as Alzheimer’s disease and schizophrenia.
+Cognitive functions of network rhythms; role of gamma oscillations; working memory; changes in network rhythms in neuropsychiatric conditions such as Alzheimer’s disease.

 Respiratory Disease Strand:

 Introduction - Structure of the lung/mechanics of breathing/compliance/oxygen transfer.